Using the SVL_QUERY_SUMMARY view - Amazon Redshift

 7. Review the rows and bytes values for the 5–10 steps that precede the final RETURN step to get an idea of the amount of data that is returned to the client.
 This process can be a bit of an art.

-For example, in the following query summary, you can see that the third PROJECT step provides a rows value but not a bytes value.
-By looking through the preceding steps for one with the same rows value, you find the SCAN step that provides both rows and bytes information:
+For example, in the following sample query summary, the third PROJECT step provides a rows value, but not a bytes value.
+By looking through the preceding steps for one with the same rows value, you find the SCAN step that provides both rows and bytes information.

 If you are returning an unusually large volume of data, see Very large result set for recommended solutions.